Bahrul-Rozak/Bahrul-Rozak/README.md

 - 📸 Instagram: [@rozak.dexamethasone](https://www.instagram.com/rozak.dexamethasone)

 ### 🌷 Building
-- WeAreWorker - The Biggest Green job Platform at ASEAN
+- WeAreWorker - The Biggest Green Job and General Job Platform at ASEAN
 - AseanTechConnect - Media for Developer
 - Reusabl - Jual Beli Barang Preloved Berkualitas Tinggi dengan Harga Tinggi
-- Dexacademi - Marketplace for Professional and Creator
+- Dexacademi - Marketplace for Professional and Creator to convert their experience to passive income with great rates.
-- Temukanmobilmu - Marketplace for to sell and buy second car
+- Temukanmobilmu - Marketplace for to sell and buy second car.
+- Fullstack Guru - Super Platform for help you become to a Full Stack Developer start from $55/year or only $100 life time access.
+- Coding Kids - Learn coding fun for kids (Roblox, Stratch, Game Development) starting from $25
+- Coding Mommy - Soon
+- AI For Kids - Soon
+- Academy Web3 - Soon
+- Python Guru - Soon
 ---

 ### 🍃 Skills & Tools I Love